openzipkin/zipkin-ruby/README.md

 ### Logger

-The simplest tracer that does something.
+The simplest sender that does something.
 It will log all your spans.
-This tracer can be used for debugging purpose (to see what is going to be sent) or to deliver zipkin information into the logs for later retrieval and analysis.
+This sender can be used for debugging purpose (to see what is going to be sent) or to deliver zipkin information into the logs for later retrieval and analysis.

 You need to set `:log_tracing` to true in the configuration.

 ### Null

-If the configuration does not provide either a JSON host, Zookeeper server or Amazon SQS queue then the middlewares will not attempt to send traces although they will still generate proper IDs and pass them to other services.
+If the configuration does not provide either an API host, Zookeeper server or Amazon SQS queue then the middlewares will not attempt to send traces although they will still generate proper IDs and pass them to other services.

 Thus, if you only want to generate IDs for instance for logging and do not intent to integrate with Zipkin you can still use this gem.
 Just do not specify any server :)